gaia-platform/gaia-docs/articles/getting-started-with-gaia.md

 To install the package:

 1. Navigate to the folder that contains the downloaded package.
-2. At the command prompt, run the following command:
+1. At the command prompt, run the following commands:

+    ```
+    sudo apt-get update
-**sudo apt install ./gaia-0.1.0_amd64.deb**
+    sudo apt install ./gaia-0.1.0_amd64.deb
+    ```

 To remove the package:

+1. Update your Ubuntu packages:

+     ```sudo apt-get update```

 1. At the command prompt, run the following command:

-    **sudo apt remove gaia**
+    ```sudo apt remove gaia```

 To update the package, remove it and install the updated package: